fbraem/kwai-api/src/kwai/Modules/Users/README.md

 Confirm invitation
 ------------------
-:x: A new user must be able to confirm the invitation to create a new account.
+:heavy_check_mark: A new user must be able to confirm the invitation to create a new account.

 Approve user
 ------------